SummaryRead the full fact sheet

-The amounts of foods eaten by your baby and their interest in food may be a little different from day to day.
+The amount of food eaten by your baby and their interest in food may vary from day to day.
 This is normal and shouldn't cause any concerns if your baby is growing well.

-When your baby starts to need the nutrients that solid food can provide, there will be obvious signs they are ready to try solid foods.
+Babies show signs when they are ready to try solid foods.
 These include:

 - Good head control and able to sit up with support